|Time||8:00 pm - 9:00 pm|

-Today is one of the four great celebration days of the Buddhist year, Chotrul Duchen.
+Today is one of the four great days of the Buddhist year, Chokhor Duchen.

-At the Sakya Buddhist Centre in Bristol we will recite the The Praise of the Twelve Deeds of Sakyamuni Buddha and the beautiful Sixteen Sthaviras Puja.
-[The reading transmission is required to participate in the puja – this was given by Lama Jampa in London in October 2019].
+We will be celebrating this auspicious day with The Praise of the Twelve Deeds of Sakyamuni Buddha and the Sixteen Sthaviras Puja.
+[The reading transmission is required to participate in the puja – this was given most recently by Lama Jampa in London in October 2019].